ArctosDB/documentation-wiki/_documentation/media.markdown

 document](http://arctos.database.museum/media/10187294), especially if
 the resultant file is 2MB!

+### Preview

+Arctos will automatically create and attach previews where possible; this generally works for "normal" image media, such as JPG and PNG.
+Simply leave preview_uri NULL to let Arctos attempt preview creation.

-Use reasonable previews; filesize should be under (preferably much under!)
-10K (previews larger than 48K will NOT be displayed), and scale to \~120px.
+If previews are created, filesize should be under (preferably much under!)
+10K; previews larger than 48K will NOT be displayed.
+Scale to \~120px.
 Cropped or otherwise misleading previews should be avoided.

-Leave preview_uri `NULL` if producing a good thumbnail isn’t possible.
+No preview is generally better than bad previews.

 ## Binary Object Creation Guidelines